great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/dbt_tutorial.md

 - The dbt project has been configured to use a default profile containing the credentials needed to connect to our PostgreSQL database.
 The dbt Jinja syntax is used here to pass in sensitive credentials from the .env file.

 ### dbt Dockerfile
-- Inside the `dbt.Dockerfile`, Docker is instructed to copy the dbt folder into the container and install dbt dependencies.
-In this case, dbt-postgres is installed since you will be using PostgreSQL as the database.
+- The dbt.Dockerfile contains code that copies the dbt folder into a Docker container and installs all necessary dbt dependencies, including dbt-postgres.
+This package is necessary to use dbt with a PostgreSQL database.
-- Line 11 has been added to export the credentials from our credentials file when we connect to the Docker container.
-This is not the only way to achieve this, but just one example.
+- Line 11 exports the credentials from the credentials file when connecting to the Docker container.
 - ssh is installed, which will allow you to run an ssh server inside this container so that you can connect to this container via ssh from other containers.
 Port 22 is exposed because that is the default port that SSH expects to use.
 Finally, a command is run to tell ssh that our ssh key is authorized so you don’t have to deal with any verification prompts when interacting programmatically.

 ### Great Expectations Dockerfile
 - Docker is instructed to install a few libraries you will need for GX and for it to interact with PostgreSQL.

 ### Docker Compose File
-There’s a lot to unpack here, these are the main points:
+This tutorial does not include a full explanation of the Docker Compose file.
+However, please make note of the following:
-- Starting on line 97, you’ll notice that Airflow is a collection of 4 different services: an initialization service (run the first time you run the service), a webserver (the website you will connect to to see our pipelines), a scheduler, and a PostgreSQL backend (stores metadata about pipelines).
+- Airflow is a collection of 4 different services: an initialization service (this happens when you first run the service), a web server, a scheduler, and a PostgreSQL backend that stores metadata about this pipeline.
 - For each service, the Docker image is defined to use, environment variables to pass into the container, and which services are dependent on each other.
 For example, the airflow-postgres service needs to be running before the webserver and scheduler services can start.
-- On line 159, you will see a network section where a default network is defined for all of the services to communicate on.
-This also allows you to use the service names as the host name in credentials instead of an ip address.
+- Line 159 defines a default network for all services in this pipeline.
+This section also defines the services' names as the host name in credentials, instead of using an IP address.
-- Finally, on line 165, Docker secrets is specified to show how to securely pass in our ssh keys into the containers that will use them.
+- Line 165 demonstrates how to securely pass ssh keys using Docker secrets to the containers in the pipeline.
+We recommend using this pattern as a best practice.

-## Generate SSH Keys
+## 2. Generate SSH Keys
 You will need to generate a key pair that you will use in our Docker services to securely authenticate with each other.
 You can read more about how SSH keys work [here](https://www.foxpass.com/blog/learn-ssh-keys-in-minutes/).

 Run the following command in a terminal window inside of the `tutorial-dbt-gx-airflow` directory: